laothes/bank-churn-dataset-processed/README.md

-R code for Binary Classification with a Bank Churn Dataset in kaggle.
+R code for Binary Classification with a Bank Churn Dataset in Kaggle.
 Address: [https://www.kaggle.com/competitions/playground-series-s4e1/]

 The code consists of the following 7 parts:
 1. EDA
   NA values